 What do sleep and mental health have to do with each other?
 As it turns out, a lot.
-Research shows a strong link between your mental health and your sleep habits; they both affect each other.

 Even with how crucial shuteye is to our wellbeing, sleep deprivation is alarmingly common.
-CDC data shows that 35.2% of American adults get fewer than seven hours of sleep a night, which is less than the minimum recommendation.
+CDC data shows that 35.2% of American adults get fewer than seven hours of sleep a night, which is less than the minimum average sleep recommendation.

 This, of course, begs the question: Does mental illness cause poor sleep quality?
 Or does poor sleep quality cause mental illness?
 “The relationship between sleep and mental health is bi-directional,” the study’s lead author Dr. Michael Wainberg told CAMH.
 “Poor sleep contributes to poor mental health, and poor mental health contributes to poor sleep.
 Sleep pattern differences were a feature of all mental illnesses we studied regardless of diagnosis.”